-The PCIP Summer Experience provides financial support for students completing unpaid or low-paid domestic or international experiences.
-This program supports students to build upon their academic pursuits with experiential learning and career development opportunities.
-The funding helps alleviate financial barriers for living and travel expenses for a 6-8 week summer experience associated with unpaid or low-paid opportunities.
+Since 2011, The Career Development Office has offered funding for unpaid or low-paid international & domestic summer internships to encourage students to explore diverse career fields.
+The funding helps alleviate financial barriers for living and travel expenses for a 6-8 week summer experience.

 WHO MAY APPLY?

 Students must be currently enrolled at Pomona College and returning for the fall semester (includes approved fall off-campus programs).
 Additionally, students must be in good academic standing (not on academic probation) and have completed some amount of research/exploration of career interests.
 CPT is required for F-1 international students.

 HOW DO I APPLY?

 There are two separate application processes for International & Domestic funding.
 The application process consists of the following:

 - Resume (should be the one you used for the internship/opportunity you applied for)

 - Cover Letter (should be the one you used for the internship/opportunity you applied for, NOT addressed to PCIP or the CDO)